Ralpina/Orchis-Target-Capture/README.md

     RGPU=String Read Group platform unit (eg. run barcode of run Id + lane number) RGSM=String Read Group sample name

-script: addRG.sh
+script: addRG.sh, addRG2.sh

 ## 6) Getting the "known-sites"  (bcftools, samtools and gatk required)

 The next step (gatk BQSR) needs a list of known sites to work correctly.
-We follow the intructions from https://gatk.broadinstitute.org/hc/en-us/articles/360035890531-Base-Quality-Score-Recalibration-BQSR- and do an initial round of variant calling on your original, unrecalibrated data, followed by filtering, using bcftools As usual, we repeat the process using both O. militaris and O. purpurea as references.
+We follow the intructions from https://gatk.broadinstitute.org/hc/en-us/articles/360035890531-Base-Quality-Score-Recalibration-BQSR- and do an initial round of variant calling on your original, unrecalibrated data, followed by filtering, using bcftools.
+As usual, we repeat the process using both O. militaris and O. purpurea as references.

 ```sh